 The web is full of great travel blogs, travel stories, travel photos and travel videos – the hard part is finding them amidst all the garbage.
-Through the week, I curate the best travel stories I find at Vagobond Travel Media and then each Friday, I bring you the highlights here at the Vagobond Travel Museum.
+I curate the best travel stories I find and bring you the highlights here at the Vagobond Travel Museum.

 I found this list from Bored Panda of 21 places to see before you die remarkable because of the selection of photos and the sheer ginormity of the places.

 I’m a big fan of WanderLust Magazine’s Insider Travel Secrets series, but this piece on Insider Secrets for budding Adventure Film Makers was particularly useful and good if only for introducing the site ShootingPeople.com

 Great post about the Canyons of the Southwest USA from GypsyNesters.
 I’ve always enjoyed traveling in the USA’s Southwest and these ruins make me look forward to doing it again.

 Keith Jenkins of Velvet Escape brought out a great post about the top 10 Islands to visit in Malaysia this week.
 Great photos, well written guide.

 A Dutch teenageer named Laura Dekker managed to break the record for youngest solo voyager around the world this week.
 She and her parents had to fight in court to get permission to even make the attempt.
 Travel is not what it used to be.